Researchers assess researchers – peer review

 We follow up the assessment process every year.
-For example, the review panel meetings end with a discussion where the members have the opportunity to give feedback on various parts of the process.
+For example, the review panel meetings always end with a discussion where the members have the opportunity to reflect and give feedback on various parts of the process.
 This feedback becomes part of the documentation used by the Swedish Research Council to optimise and develop our process for assessment of applications.

 Eight principles to safeguard quality